jfishe/battery/README.md

 * [BurntToast](https://www.Powershellgallery.com/packages/BurntToast)
   should be installed under the `CurrentUser` if not already.
 PSGallery may need to be added as a Trusted `PSRepository`.
+* [ScheduledTasks](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks/?view=win10-ps) should be installed by default under Windows 10.
+It provides the cmdlets used to interact with Task Scheduler.

 ### Development

 * [platyPS](https://github.com/Powershell/platyPS) for conversion of Markdown
   help files to XML MAML format.
 * https://github.com/PowerShell/PowerShell-Docs/blob/live/appveyor.ps1
+* [Setting up an Internal PowerShellGet Repository](https://blogs.msdn.microsoft.com/powershell/2014/05/20/setting-up-an-internal-powershellget-repository/) provides instructions for setting up NuGet creating a local repository such as LocalRepo1.

 ## Credit